 Chronic recurrent multifocal osteomyelitis (CRMO) is an idiopathic inflammatory bone disorder seen primarily in children and adolescents.
-It is often a diagnosis of exclusion once underlying infection and neoplasia has been ruled out.
+It is often a diagnosis of exclusion once underlying infection and neoplasia have been ruled out.
 However, there are some cases in which lesion location and morphology combined with clinical assessment can yield a diagnosis without biopsy.

 The typical clinical picture of CRMO is a child or young adult with a history of chronic multifocal bone pain.
 Systemic symptoms of fever, weight loss or lethargy are uncommon but can occur.
 Biopsy of osseous lesions shows an inflammatory reaction with failure to culture any organisms.

 The etiology and pathogenesis of CRMO remains unclear.
 While early reports suggested an infective etiology, no consistent pathogen has been demonstrated in subsequent studies and biopsy cultures are usually negative.